 Si Li is from the city of Yongzhou, Hunan province, China.
 He is a PhD student in the School of Physics at Beijing Institute of Technology.
-He has been visiting RLQM since March 2017.
+He visited RLQM from 2017 to 2019.

 Wu Weikang is from Binzhou, Shandong province, China.
 He obtained his B.S. and M.Eng. from School of Materials Science and Engineering at Shandong University, Jinan.
 He joined RLQM as a PhD student in September 2016.

 Bo Tai, PhD Student